For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Active home listings in your neighborhood are significant because they are your main competition.
 The next house to sell in your neighborhood will probably be the best one.
 How do you make your house the best home to sell next?
 What are new construction homes selling for in your area?
 You'll need to know what's going on in your market to effectively get the most money for your home.

-Study the price per square foot, upgrades, and overall presentation of each active property.
-If all homes for sale in your neighborhood have lovely hardwood floors and new carpet, make sure yours does too.
+Study each active property's price per square foot, upgrades, and overall presentation.
+If all homes for sale in your neighborhood have lovely hardwood floors and new carpet, make sure yours does, too.
 If not, then make sure you price it accordingly to land right in the perfect price range to attract buyers immediately.

 Sold properties are your best data source to determine an accurate listing price based on comparable homes.
-Take notice of what the homes sold for in comparison to what they think your home is worth.
+Please take notice of what the homes sold for compared to what they think your home is worth.

 Also, notice how many days each home took to sell.
 What made each home sell in that amount of time?
 Were there any price drops during that time?

-Take into account the year built, upgrades, and layout of the homes.
-It's hard to objectively determine your real market value when you are the beneficiary of the sale.
+Consider the year built, upgrades, and layout of the homes.
+It's hard to objectively determine your real market value when you benefit from the sale.
 Try to step back and pretend that you are coaching a friend through the process.
-Be realistic and study the raw data to land at an accurate selling price.
+Be realistic and study the raw data for an accurate selling price.

 Study The Amenities & Upgrades